Vaccine Damage Payment: Qualifications

 The vaccination must also have been administered before the claimant's 18th birthday, unless the vaccination was administered during an outbreak of disease in the United Kingdom or the Isle of Man, or if it was a vaccine for poliomyelitis, rubella, Meningococcal Group C, human papillomavirus, pandemic influenza A (H1N1) 2009 (swine flu) or COVID-19.
 The vaccination must have been administered in the United Kingdom or the Isle of Man, or as part of Armed Forces medical treatment.

-In 2018, the Department of Health and Social Care conceded that the age restriction wrongly excluded adults from the program.
+In 2018, the Department of Health and Social Care conceded that the age restriction wrongly excluded adults from the programme.